 New Hampshire MVR

-If you are applying for a job that involves driving, the employer will likely request a copy of your New Hampshire (NH) MVR.
-Insurance companies also use the MVR to determine rates.
-If you have a clean driving history, you will probably get a lower rate.
-But if you have a history of accidents or traffic violations, you will probably get a higher rate.
+The employer will request a copy of your New Hampshire (NH) MVR if you are looking for a job that requires driving.
+Insurance firms also use the MVR to calculate rates.
+A good dmv driving record will typically result in a lower rate.
+But your rate will likely be greater if you have a history of accidents or moving offenses.

 New Hampshire Driving Records

-If you live in New Hampshire, you know that the state's drivers are some of the best in the country.
-But did you know that there's a way to check up on your own driving record?
+If you reside in New Hampshire, you are aware that the state has some of the top drivers in the nation.
+However, did you realize that you can look up your driving history?

 New Hampshire Certified Driving Record